basilesportif/blog/input/whaturbitis.md

 ### Overview
 Urbit is a deterministic VM with an integrated ACID database.
 It allows encrypted networking with other Urbit VM's on a private overlay network where communication is peer-to-peer, identities are stable, and peer discovery is negotiated by galaxies (eventually will be done by stars).
 The OS kernel provides a specific mechanism for userspace applications to upgrade themselves and transition their internal databases to new schema.

+Communications between network nodes and within one Urbit process are strongly typed, which reduces internal impedance mismatch.

 ### Identity
 The source of truth for identities is an Ethereum contract (program/db) called Azimuth, which can be interfaced with using direct calls to the Eth blockchain or, more conveniently, but making those calls through [bridge.urbit.org](https://bridge.urbit.org).